Hey Kids (Start Here)

 “I don’t think you’re dying,” she lies.

 “He told me about the Marshal.
-About the whole bleeding thing.
+About the whole bleeding thing?
 He said my bleeding thing looks the same, but it’s not.”

-“It is never the same,” Mako says.
+“It’s never the same,” Mako says.

 “Oh,” Newt says.
 “I didn’t know.”